theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 If we want only the unique values so that we can quickly see what species have been sampled we use ``DISTINCT``

-    SELECT DISTINCT species FROM surveys;
+    SELECT DISTINCT species_id FROM surveys;

 If we select more than one column, then the distinct pairs of values are returned

     SELECT DISTINCT year, species_id FROM surveys;

+This is a good point to introduce another best practice for formatting SQL queries.
+It helps with readability if you separate the parts of the query onto separate lines.
+So the above query should be written

+    SELECT DISTINCT year, species_id
+    FROM surveys;

 ### Calculated values

 We can also do calculations with the values in a query.
 For example, if we wanted to look at the mass of each individual on different dates, but we needed it in kg instead of g we would use

-    SELECT year, month, day, weight/1000.0 from surveys;
+    SELECT year, month, day, weight/1000.0
+    FROM surveys;

-When we run the query, the expression `weight / 1000.0` is evaluated for each row and appended to that row, in a new column.
+When we run the query, the expression `weight/1000.0` is evaluated for each row and appended to that row, in a new column.
 Note that because weight is an integer, if we divide by the integer 1000, the results will be reported as integers.
 In order to get more significant digits, you need to include the decimal point so that SQL knows you want the results reported as floating point numbers.

 Expressions can use any fields, any arithmetic operators (+ - * /) and a variety of built-in functions ().
 For example, we could round the values to make them easier to read.

-    SELECT plot, species_ID, sex, weight, ROUND(weight / 1000.0, 2) FROM surveys;
+    SELECT plot_id, species_ID, sex, weight, ROUND(weight/1000.0, 2)
+    FROM surveys;

-***EXERCISE: Write a query that returns the year, month, day, speciesID and weight in mg***
+***EXERCISE 1: Write a query that returns the year, month, day, species ID, and weight in mg***

 ##Filtering

 Databases can also filter data – selecting only the data meeting certain criteria.
-For example, let’s say we only want data for the species Dipodomys merriami, which has a species code of DM.
+For example, let’s say we only want data for the species [Dipodomys merriami](https://en.wikipedia.org/wiki/Merriam%27s_kangaroo_rat), which has a species code of DM.
 We need to add a WHERE clause to our query:

+    SELECT *
+    FROM surveys
-    SELECT * FROM surveys WHERE species_id="DM";
+    WHERE species_id="DM";

 We can do the same thing with numbers.
 Here, we only want the data since 2000:

+    SELECT *
+    FROM surveys
-    SELECT * FROM surveys WHERE year >= 2000;
+    WHERE year >= 2000;

-We can use more sophisticated conditions by combining tests with AND and OR.
+We can use more sophisticated conditions by combining filters with AND as well as OR.
 For example, suppose we want the data on Dipodomys merriami starting in the year 2000:

+    SELECT *
+    FROM surveys
-    SELECT * FROM surveys WHERE (year >= 2000) AND (species_id = "DM");
+    WHERE (year >= 2000) AND (species_id = "DM");

-Note that the parentheses aren’t needed, but again, they help with readability.
+Note that the parentheses aren’t needed in this case, but again, they help with readability.
 They also ensure that the computer combines AND and OR in the way that we intend.

 If we wanted to get data for any of the Dipodomys species, which have species codes DM, DO, and DS we could combine the tests using OR:

+    SELECT *
+    FROM surveys
-    SELECT * FROM surveys WHERE (species_id = "DM") OR (species_id = "DO") OR (species_id = "DS");
+    WHERE (species_id = "DM") OR (species_id = "DO") OR (species_id = "DS");

-***EXERCISE: Write a query that returns the day, month, year, species ID, and weight (in kg) for individuals caught on Plot 1 that weigh more than 75 g***
+***EXERCISE 2: Write a query that returns the day, month, year, species ID, and weight (in kg) for individuals caught on Plot 1 that weigh more than 75 g***

 ##Saving & Exporting queries

 * Exporting:  **Actions** button and choosing **Save Result to File**.
+This will export your query results into a saved file on your computer.
+This file is not queriable.
-* Save: **View** drop down and **Create View**
+* Save: **View** drop down and **Create View**.
+This will save your query results as a special kind of table called a view that you can access via SQLite and can query.

 ##Building more complex queries